 Pregnancy: Pelvic and Hip Pain

-As your pregnancy progresses, you may develop aches and pains in your hips and pelvic area.
-This is a normal sign that your pelvic girdle is preparing for childbirth.
-Pregnancy hormones are relaxing your ligaments, loosening up your pelvic bones so they can shift and open for childbirth.
+When you are pregnant, you may get aches and pains in your hips and pelvic area.
+This is a normal sign that your pelvic area is preparing for childbirth.
+(This area is also called the pelvic girdle.)
+Pregnancy hormones are relaxing your ligaments.
+This loosens up your pelvic bones so they can shift and open for childbirth.

-For pelvic girdle pain, you can use acupuncture or learn pelvic stabilizing exercises from a physical therapist.
+For pelvic girdle pain, you can try acupuncture treatments.
+Or you can learn pelvic stabilizing exercises from a physical therapist.
 These exercises strengthen the muscles that support your pelvis.
-Both acupuncture and stabilizing exercises have been shown to reduce pelvic pain during pregnancy.1
+Both acupuncture and stabilizing exercises have been shown to reduce pelvic pain during pregnancy.footnote 1

-- When lying on your back, propped up on your elbows or a pillow, squeeze a pillow between your knees.
-This can help realign your pelvic bones and may give you temporary pain relief.
+- Lie on your back, propped up on your elbows or a pillow.
+Then squeeze a pillow between your knees.
+This can help realign your pelvic bones.
+It may relieve your pain for a while.

-- Wear a prenatal belt or girdle around your hips, under your abdomen, to help stabilize your hips.
+- Wear a prenatal belt or girdle around your hips, under your belly.
+It can help stabilize your hips.

 - Sleep with a pillow between your knees.

-- Rest as much as possible, applying heat to painful areas.
+- Rest as much as you can.
+Apply heat to painful areas.

-- Talk to your health professional about whether a safe pain reliever might help.
+- Ask your doctor or midwife if a safe pain reliever might help.